basement-chat/demo/README.md

   - Install composer dependencies with `composer install` and install npm dependencies with `npm install`
   - Copy the environment file from `.env.example` to `.env`
   - Generate the key using `php artisan key:generate`
-  - Configure your database connection in `.env`, you can simply create a new empty file to `database/database.sqlite` if you want to use the default SQLite connection
+  - Configure your database connection in `.env`, the following are examples of some database configurations you can use:
+    - SQLite
+      - Make sure you have enabled the SQLite driver in your PHP
+      - Then, just create a new empty file to `database/database.sqlite` path
+    - MySQL
+      - Make sure you have enabled the MySQL driver in your PHP
-  - Create a new Pusher channel and configure your Pusher connection in `.env`
+      - Create a new empty database from your MySQL
-    > If you want to use a different broadcast driver, see [this installation guide](https://github.com/basement-chat/basement-chat#installation).
+      - Change the `DB_CONNECTION` in `.env` to `mysql`
+      - Configure other configurations that have `DB_` prefix in `.env`, as an example:
+        ```
+        DB_CONNECTION=mysql
+        DB_HOST=127.0.0.1
+        DB_PORT=3306
+        DB_DATABASE=basement_chat_demo
+        DB_USERNAME=root
+        DB_PASSWORD=password123
+        ```
   - Run database migration `php artisan migrate`
   - Build assets `npm run build`
+  - Start soketi with `npx soketi start`, and keep this terminal open
-  - Finally, run the Laravel HTTP server `php artisan serve` and open your browser
+  - Finally, run the Laravel HTTP server `php artisan serve` and open http://127.0.0.1:8000 in your browser

 ## Comparing which files were changed
 To compare which files are changed in this repo when integrating the Basement Chat package, you can visit [the following page](https://github.com/basement-chat/demo/compare/feb0e7fd1aa51b8cd1835bcc8b8e62686f625199..4475c4174e0df6d31119bca39f347b071b9baa61).